diegoscbr/thermalWindAnalyzer/README.md

 ## Overview

-This repo is a lightweight **data engineering pipeline** that collects NOAA observations/forecasts with simple Python scrapers, writes tidy CSVs, and **loads them into BigQuery** for analysis and visualization.
+This repo is a lightweight **data engineering pipeline** that collects NOAA observations/forecasts from api calls via python scripts, writes tidy CSVs, and **loads them into BigQuery** for analysis and visualization.
 Next step: expose selected, aggregated views to a frontend.

 ### What it does (today)